ElleZWQ/JRNGC/README.md

    python demo.py --yaml_dir $yamlpath --data_type $data_type
 ```

-**Remark**: you can also run the demo.py directly.
+**Remark 1**: you can also run the demo.py directly.
 The details of hyperparameters can be seen in appendix.pdf
 <hr />

-**Additional experiment part**
+**Remark 2**:
-If you are interested in DAG regularization on the input-output Jacobian matrix, you can add the following part to our model:
+if you are interested in DAG regularization on the input-output Jacobian matrix, you can add the following part to our model:

 ```python
 def h_func(self,Jacobian_matrix):